 4 Reasons Why Events Really Work

-As someone who was once married to an event manager and now owns an event space, I’ve seen first hand how events can help brands connect with their audience.
+Having run an event venue for two years, I’ve seen first hand how events can help brands connect with their audience.
 This seems even more pertinent in the current and often impersonal digital age, where customers are demanding more authentic and real world connections.

 So here’s four good reasons why event marketing really works and should be at the top of a brands ‘to-do’ list: